TimeWalkOrg/building-mill-valley-ca-bay-books/README.md

 ## Building History

-In the 1920s this building (describe the building purpose in 1920).
-By 1970 (the era of this model), the building housed "Bay Tree Books".
+In the 1920s this building was a real estate agency.
+By 1970 (the era of this model), the building housed "Bay Tree Books" and is now the site of Lando Boutique.

 - Built: c.tbd
 - Replaced: c.tbd